MUSTANGS VERSUS NEUMANN

 SCOUTING THE KNIGHTS

-Davis is eight points shy of 100 for his career.
+Blackburn is two goals shy of 80 for her career.

-Brenza is two points shy of tying the single season record with 25.
+Pozuc is two power play goals shy of tying the single season record (8).